iotaledger/ledger-app-iota/README.md

 The app will be downloaded (if you have our Nix cache enabled) and/or freshly built as needed.

 ### Obtaining a release tarball

-#### Download an official build

-Check the [releases page](https://github.com/iotaledger/ledger-app-iota/releases) of this app to see if an official build has been uploaded for this release.
-There is a separate tarball for each device.

 #### Build one yourself, with Nix